-Looking at the intersection of racial/ethnic identity and gender, only 50.0% of the perpetrators were white male.
-There was a dramatic shift from Period 1 to Period 2, however, with white males decreasing from over two-thirds of shooters (69.4%) to one quarter (25.0%) as presented in Figure 3.
+Looking at the intersection of racial/ethnic identity and gender, only 50 percent of the perpetrators were white male.
+There was a dramatic shift from Period 1 to Period 2, however, with white males decreasing from more than two-thirds of shooters (69.4 percent) to one quarter (25.0 percent), as presented in Figure 3.